Explore the same great tools and calculators of the Green Vehicle Guide with a new look and feel.

 An electric vehicle can produce zero emissions from vehicle use by using 100% renewable energy.
 Many emerging public charging infrastructure providers in Australia have also committed to using renewable energy.

-If you recharge an electric vehicle using electricity from the grid , your electricity emissions will depend on how this electricity is generated.
-Electricity in places with less renewable energy will produce higher emissions than places with more renewable energy.
+If you recharge an electric vehicle using electricity from the grid, your electricity emissions will depend on how this electricity is generated, which can vary by location and time of day.
+Electricity produced in places and times with less renewable energy will produce higher emissions than places and times with more renewable energy.

 The National Greenhouse Accounts Factors (NGAF) published by the Department of Climate Change, Energy, the Environment and Water, can help you estimate electricity generation emissions for each state and territory.
 Default estimates on the Green Vehicle Guide website use a national average.